Warm Up With Hot Himalayan Hot Stones!

 You will want to arrive between 5-10 minutes early to fill out a quick intake form and allow yourself some time to use the restroom, if needed.
 We will enter the massage room and discuss your individual goals for the session and answer any questions you may have.
 Remember that the room is very customizable.
 Everything from the volume of the music, the lighting, the heat on the table, and the temperature of the room are adjustable.
 Feedback about pressure and general comfort are encouraged.

 We do bill PIP insurance from motor vehicle accidents (MVA's) in situations where the patient is the direct policy holder.
 We will need the policy number along with the name of the company providing coverage.
 At the time of the appointment we have a brief intake form and will need to take a photocopy of the patient's ID and medical prescription for massage therapy.
 While we currently do not bill medical insurance or 3rd party PIP claims, we do offer an invoice that can be submitted to insurance companies for potential reimbursement.
 Be sure to call your insurance company prior to your appointment and ask if they offer reimbursement for massage therapy when provided with an invoice.

-There are a range of choices: Cupping, Facial Cupping, Hot Himalayan Salt Stones, Aromatherapy, CBD Infused Massage Oil.
+There are a range of choices: Cupping, Facial Cupping, Intraoral, Hot Himalayan Salt Stones, Aromatherapy, Topical Full-Spectrum CBD.
 Within each of these categories your massage will be further customized by deciding on style and technique ranging from a Mild General Relaxation or Deep Tissue General Relaxation, to Post-Injury/Post-Surgery Treatment, and Sports Massage.
-We will communicate about your unique massage needs at the time of your appointment, and in the meantime you can browse the website and read about the various session types here: Description of Services
+We will communicate about your unique massage needs at the time of your appointment, and in the meantime you can browse the website and read about the various session types here: Services

 This can be a little more tricky to answer without directly working with a person.
 It will depend on What your goals for the session are, what type of and how much muscle and soft tissue dysfunction are present, how quickly your muscles respond and release, and your own individual preferences as well.